-- Nausea (interferes with ability to eat and unrelieved with prescribed medication). - Vomiting (vomiting more than 4-5 times in a 24 hour period). - Diarrhea (if more than 3-4 liquid bowel movements in a 24-hour period). - Constipation- Call if more than 3 days without a bowel movement (unless this is normal for you). - Unable to eat or drink for 24 hours or have signs of dehydration: tiredness, thirst, dry mouth, dark and decreased amount of urine, or dizziness (particularly with standing). - Extreme fatigue (unable to carry on self-care activities or get out of bed). - Unusual bleeding or bruising. - Black or tarry stools, or blood in your stools. - Blood in the urine, pain or burning with urination. - Lip or mouth sores (painful redness, swelling or ulcers; white patches or film in mouth). - Swelling, redness and/or pain in one leg or arm and not the other. - Yellowing of the skin or eyes. - Cough, shortness of breath. - Muscle cramps or twitching - Swelling of the feet or ankles - Change in hearing - Dizziness, confusion or visual changes - Skin Rash - Eye irritation - Tingling or burning, redness, swelling of the palms of the hands or soles of feet - Signs of infection (sweats, cough, flu-like symptoms, shortness of breath, blood in your phlegm, sores on your body, warm or painful areas on your body)
+- Nausea that interferes with ability to eat and is unrelieved with prescribed medication - Vomiting more than 4-5 times in 24 hours - Diarrhea more than 3-4 liquid bowel movements in a 24-hour period - Constipation: 3+ days without a bowel movement (unless this is normal for you) - Unable to eat or drink for 24 hours or have signs of dehydration: tiredness, thirst, dry mouth, dark and decreased amount of urine, or dizziness (particularly with standing) - Extreme fatigue: Inability to carry on self-care activities or get out of bed - Unusual bleeding or bruising - Black or tarry stools, or blood in your stools - Blood in the urine, pain or burning with urination - Lip or mouth sores: Painful redness, swelling or ulcers, white patches or film in mouth - Swelling, redness and/or pain in one limb (arm or leg) - Yellowing of the skin or eyes. - Cough, shortness of breath. - Muscle cramps or twitching - Swelling of the feet or ankles - Changes in hearing, ear or sinus pain - Dizziness, confusion, or visual changes - Skin rashes - Eye irritation - Tingling or burning, redness, swelling of the palms of the hands or soles of feet - Signs of infection including sweats, cough, flu-like symptoms, shortness of breath, blood in your phlegm, anal itching or pain, sores on your body, warm or painful areas on your body - More sputum or change in color of sputum - Redness or pain at the infusion or injection site